boundlessgeo/qgis-geogiglight-plugin/docs/source/usage.rst

    GeoGig Navigator button in the Manage Layers toolbar

-In the top of the :guilabel:`GeoGig navigator` panel there is a toolbar **(1)** with a drop-down list to select a GeoGig server, followed by this buttons:
+In the top of the :guilabel:`GeoGig navigator` panel there is a toolbar **(1)** with a drop-down list to select a GeoGig server, followed by these buttons:

-* |add_server| :guilabel:`Add GeoGig server` sets up a new connection to a GeoGig server.
+* |add_server| :guilabel:`Add GeoGig server` - sets up a new connection to a
+  GeoGig server.
-* |edit_server| :guilabel:`Edit GeoGig server` allows changing the name or URL of the selected GeoGig server.
+* |edit_server| :guilabel:`Edit GeoGig server` - allows changing the name or URL
+  of the selected GeoGig server.
-* |delete_server| :guilabel:`Delete GeoGig server` deletes the selected GeoGig
+* |delete_server| :guilabel:`Delete GeoGig server` - deletes the selected GeoGig
   server connection.
-* |refresh| :guilabel:`Refresh` updates the full content of the GeoGig server tree.
+* |refresh| :guilabel:`Refresh` - updates the full content of the GeoGig server tree.
-* |add_repository| :guilabel:`Add new repository` creates a new empty repository to the current GeoGig server.
+* |add_repository| :guilabel:`Add new repository` - creates a new empty repository
+  on the current GeoGig server.

 Below the toolbar, there is a tree view with the contents of the selected GeoGig server **(2)**.
-At the first level, there are the repositories.
-Each repository can contain several branches.
-Inside each branch, you will see the layers under GeoGig version control.
+The first level of the tree shows the repositories.
+Each repository contains a set of branches.
+Each branch contains a set of layers under GeoGig version control.
 Right-clicking the tree view items will provide access to related actions in a context menu.

-Right-clicking a **Repository** name will provide the following options:
+Right-clicking on a **Repository** will provide the following options:

-* :guilabel:`Copy repository URL` copy the repository URL to the clipboard.
+* :guilabel:`Copy repository URL` - copy the repository URL to the clipboard.
-* :guilabel:`Refresh` updates the content of the repository.
+* :guilabel:`Refresh` - updates the content of the repository.
-* :guilabel:`Delete` erases the repository, all its branches, layers and commit information from the GeoGig server.
+* :guilabel:`Delete` - erases the repository, all its branches, layers and commit information from the GeoGig server.
-* :guilabel:`Manage connections` allows to add, edit and delete remote connections to the repository
+* :guilabel:`Manage connections` - allows to add, edit and delete remote connections in the repository
-* :guilabel:`Push` allows publishing your changes into a remote repository.
+* :guilabel:`Push` - allows publishing changes to a remote repository.
-* :guilabel:`Pull` allows getting changes from a remote repository.
+* :guilabel:`Pull` - allows getting changes from a remote repository.

 Right-clicking a **Branch** name will provide the following options:

-* :guilabel:`Refresh` updates the content of the branch. :guilabel:`Delete`
+* :guilabel:`Refresh` - updates the content of the branch.
-  removes all the layers and commit information from the GeoGig Server.
-* :guilabel:`Delete` erases the branch from the repository.
-* :guilabel:`Delete` creates a new branch at the last commit of the selected branch.
+* :guilabel:`Create Branch` - creates a new branch at the last commit of the selected branch.
+* :guilabel:`Delete` - removes all the layers and commit information from the GeoGig Server for this branch.

 Right-clicking a **Layer** name will provide the following options:

-* :guilabel:`Add to project` loads the layer in QGIS.
-If the layer has already been exported from the repository at a different commit, you will see *[Not in sync]* after the menu entry name.
+* :guilabel:`Add to project` - loads the layer into QGIS.
-* :guilabel:`Delete` removes the layer from GeoGig tracking.
+* :guilabel:`Delete` - removes all layers from the GeoGig Server for this branch.

-At the bottom of the panel, there is the :guilabel:`Repository history` **(3)**, which allows you to see and interact with the commit history of each branch of the currently selected repository.
-Inside each branch, you can see all the commits.
+Underneath the :guilabel:`GeoGig navigator` panel is the :guilabel:`Repository history` panel **(3)**, which allows you to see and interact with the commit history of the currently selected branch.

 In the :guilabel:`Repository History` right-clicking a **Branch** name open up the context menu with the following options:

-* :guilabel:`Merge this branch into` allows you to try to merge this branch changes into another existing branch.
+* :guilabel:`Merge this branch into ...` - allows merge the changes on this branch changes into another branch in the same repository.
-* :guilabel:`Delete this branch` deletes all the layers and commit information from the GeoGig Server.
+* :guilabel:`Delete this branch` - deletes all the layers and commit information from the GeoGig Server for this branch.

-Likewise, right-clicking the **commits** inside a branch will open the context menu with the following options:
+Likewise, right-clicking a **commit** inside a branch will open the context menu with the following options:

-* :guilabel:`Show detailed description of this commit`
+* :guilabel:`Show detailed description of this commit` - gives a summary of the changes from the selected commit
-* :guilabel:`Show changes introduced by this commit`
+* :guilabel:`Show changes introduced by this commit` - detailed explore all the changes for the selected commit
-* :guilabel:`Export changes introduced by this commit as a layer`
+* :guilabel:`Export changes introduced by this commit as a layer` - creates a new layer that shows the changes for the selected commit
-* :guilabel:`Create new branch from this commit`
+* :guilabel:`Create new branch from this commit` - creates a branch that only includes history up until this commit
-* :guilabel:`Create new tag at this commit`
+* :guilabel:`Create new tag at this commit` - creates a new tag at this commit
-* :guilabel:`Delete tags at this commit`
+* :guilabel:`Delete tags at this commit` - deletes tags associated with this commit`
-* :guilabel:`Add 'X' layer to QGIS from this commit`
+* :guilabel:`Add 'X' layer to QGIS from this commit` - adds the layer to QGIS at the state it was in at the selected commit
-* :guilabel:`Change 'X' layer to this commit`
+* :guilabel:`Change 'X' layer to this commit` - changes an existing layer in the QGIS project to the state it was in at the selected commit

 GeoGig Feature Info Tool
 ........................

-The |current_plugin| also provides a *GeoGig Feature Info Tool*.
-This tool allows you to inspect features in a loaded layer under GeoGig tracking, and obtain information about its history.
+The |current_plugin| also provides a *GeoGig Feature Info Tool* that allows you to inspect GeoGig features and obtain information about its history.

 To enable the GeoGig Feature Info Tool, from menus, select